Specialized psychiatric care · Bellingham, WA & Telehealth across Washington State

 Bellingham office · Washington State only

 Insomnia often becomes a self-reinforcing cycle: the harder you try to sleep, the more elusive rest becomes.
-It may show up as difficulty falling asleep, waking through the night, or early-morning awakenings you can't recover from.
-Over time, poor sleep compounds anxiety, mood, and concentration — making everything harder.
+It may show up as difficulty falling asleep, waking through the night, or early-morning awakenings.
+You may find yourself getting frustrated and develop anxiety around sleep, further compounding the issue.

-How I treat it: I offer Cognitive Behavioral Therapy for Insomnia (CBT-i) — a structured, evidence-based program recommended as the first-line treatment for chronic insomnia by both the American Psychological Society and the American Academy of Sleep Medicine.
+How I treat it: I offer Cognitive Behavioral Therapy for Insomnia (CBT-i) a structured, evidence-based therapy that is recommended as the first-line treatment for chronic insomnia by both the American Psychological Society and the American Academy of Sleep Medicine.
 CBT-i works by targeting the thoughts and behaviors that perpetuate poor sleep, using techniques like sleep restriction, stimulus control, and cognitive restructuring.

 Unlike medication, CBT-i addresses the underlying drivers of insomnia rather than masking symptoms.
 Results are durable.
-If you're currently taking sleep medication, deprescribing support is available when that's a goal.
+If you're currently taking sleep medication, I can help with safely de-prescribing based on your goals.

 Co-occurring conditions

-OCD, anxiety, and insomnia rarely travel alone.
-I can evaluate and treat co-occurring conditions as part of a comprehensive medication management plan.
-Treatment is always collaborative — I take time to understand your full picture before we decide on a path together.
+I evaluate for and treat co-occurring conditions as part of a comprehensive care plan.
+These may include ADHD, bipolar disorder, PTSD, depression, or others not listed here.
+Treatment is always collaborative.
+I take time to understand your full picture before we decide on a path together.

 ADHD